Summer Break for Teens: How to Make the Most of Summer Vacation

 2. Volunteer for Local Community Organizations

-Volunteering is an excellent way to build your résumé, gain experience, and make an impact in your community.
+Volunteering is an excellent way to build your résumé, gain experience, make new friends, and make an impact in your community.
 Volunteer work can also make a college application stand out.
 You can find volunteer opportunities online or through your local community center, hospitals, schools, libraries, or environmental organizations.

 Parents can help by encouraging their teens to get involved.
 They might even consider volunteering with their teen so they can spend time together while contributing to the community.